yenhsunlin/BH_in_NS/readme.md

 Missing any of them will result in error.

 ### Import the package
-The core files are contained in the folder named `nsbh`, please put your jupyter notebook or python script together with `nsbh` folder under the same path.
+The core files are contained in the folder named `dm2nsbh`, please put your jupyter notebook or python script together with `dm2nsbh` folder under the same path.

 Using jupyter notebook for instance, typing the following in the work space: